greenwyrt/plover2CAT/docs/discussion/development.md

 The sections below list things that could be part of future versions.
 They are not listed in order of priority.

-## Possible improvements

-- [ ] page breaks for text and odf export formats
-- [ ] sequentially process tape to translation
-    - [ ] before dialog, clean undostack and set to 50 (max undos)
-    - [ ] reset undostack after tape completely and make unlimited (default) again
-    - [ ] connect actionUndo to the tape dialog undo, make sure to disconnect in transcript teardown
-    - [ ] clean translator after dialog close
-- [ ] phonetic system for CART
-- [ ] hot key mode
-- [ ] conditional page break
-- need QAudioProbe equivalent
-    - [ ] pause audio when stop writing for amount of time
-    - [ ] during playback, skip silence (or threshold)
-- [ ] have cursor follow playback
-- [ ] writing aids (grammar with languagetool, more work on dictionary/thesaurus)
-- [ ] merge/split tests with new style
-- [ ] do "reset" of paragraphs based on block_stroke data, edit using SequenceMatcher (not plausible to use for all edits?)
-- [ ] find all display navigation will not be correct if document modified, but also cannot use isClean of undo stack to track changes
-- [ ] change `__getitem__(key)` behaviour in `element_collection` to return the element, not `element_collection` instance, mimics default behaviour of list
-- [ ] a/an search
-- [ ] replace punctuation as needed, include "--" and "..."
-- [ ] diff compare versions
-- [ ] downgrade element, use `el.__class__.__mro__[1]()` which returns new instance, construct element from dict, only do if `el.__class__.__name__` is not "text_element"
-- [ ] other things to add to insert menu, checkable for export in supported format (table of contents, table of figures/exhibits), number ranges for autonumbering, special characters (more dialog)
-- [ ] different time code formats
-- [ ] control line numbering position
-- [ ] control timestamp position
-- [ ] switch between plain text and wysiwyg editors
-- [ ] custom scripts for keyboard editing shortcuts

 ## Comments/Track Changes